-This survey is free – churches typically spend thousands of dollars for a survey like this.
+This survey is reasonably priced– churches typically spend thousands of dollars for a survey like this.

 Any church can be involved – Canadian churches of any size, location, and theological tradition, whether you see your congregation as flourishing or not.

 Receive your free church-specific report – a helpful catalyst for new or continued flourishing.
 We are hoping for 50% or more of your adult leaders and attenders to take roughly 20 minutes to complete the online survey.
 Click here for a sample report.

 Access special reports on topics like discipleship, evangelism, Catholic parishes, among other topics, with sufficient survey responses.

 Data-informed tools and resources – contribute to making the best and right resources available to Canadian churches, based on Canadian data.

 How do we promote this survey in our congregation or parish?

 We hope for 50% or more of your adult attenders to fill out the survey.
 With strong survey involvement from those in your congregation/parish, we will provide uniquely helpful information about your own church/parish that you can use as you seek to flourish and faithfully minister in your particular context.